hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 	\left[\cosh^2 \left(\frac{\beta\omega}{2}\right) - \sin^2(\pi a)\right]
    $$

-   using black magic rather than Green's functions.
+   using voodoo rather than Green's functions.

 2. (Open) Determine whether the anyonic path integral can be written